vi/timeago/README.md

 Parsing such string back to a `Duration` is out of scope for this crate.
 Maybe see the [`chrono-english`](https://docs.rs/chrono-english) crate instead.

-With `isolang` feature off, it supports Rust from version 1.24.
+With `isolang` feature off, version `0.5.0` of the crate supported Rust from version 1.24.

 ## API